 Importantly for aesthetics, Cero sliding doors offer a more symmetrical look.
 This symmetry is their best feature as you look at the doors face-on.
 When inset into the structure, the entire door set has the same sightlines all around.
 The locking system is more minimalist, the soft-close action superb and the performance of the doors is excellent.
 Cortizo sliding doors are a great product, however, do take a look at Solarlux’s Cero slider as well.
 The design, engineering and operational differences are obvious.
 The Solarlux brand also speaks for itself.
 Cero may turn out more expensive.
 That said, it’s a better brand and an incredible sliding door.

-Other brands to consider alongside Cortizo is the Italian Metra System available from Express Bifolding Doors as well as Sunvista Sliding doors by Compass Glass.
+Other brands to consider alongside these alternatives include the Italian Metra System available from Express Bifolding Doors.
 You can also consider Reynaers Hi-Finity doors.
 The sliding door from Maxlight in London and Greenways Ultraline are another two product to consider too.